Fall Protection Quick Links

 For fall hazard and protection information regarding the following, refer to the specific Environmental Health and Safety Program or OSHA regulation.

 Departments must ensure that a competent person is designated to provide oversight for all activities involving fall hazards and that personnel using a fall protection system have been properly trained and are following established safety requirements.

-Departments providing personal fall arrest systems to personnel working in fall hazard situations must ensure that they are in good condition, used correctly, and properly maintained.
+Departments providing Personal Fall Arrest Systems (PFAS) to personnel working in fall hazard situations must ensure that they are in good condition, used correctly, and properly maintained.